Task Management for ADHD: Systems Built for How Your Brain Works

 The Two-Minute Launch Rule

 When paralysis hits, commit to working on the task for only 2 minutes with zero output expectation.
-ADHD brains stall almost entirely at initiation, not continuation – once you start, momentum does the rest (Barkley, 1997).
+ADHD brains stall most at initiation – once you start, momentum does the rest (Barkley, 1997).

 All-or-nothing thinking